Five Chinese ships in Bering Sea as Obama visits Alaska

-WASHINGTON/BEIJING Five Chinese Navy ships are sailing in international waters in the Bering Sea off Alaska, the Pentagon said, in an apparent first for China's military that came as U.S. President Barack Obama toured the U.S. state.
+WASHINGTON, Sept 2 Five Chinese Navy ships are sailing in international waters in the Bering Sea off Alaska, the Pentagon said on Wednesday, in an apparent first for China's military that came as U.S. President Barack Obama toured the U.S. state.

-Pentagon spokesman Captain Jeff Davis said it was the first time the United States had seen Chinese navy ships in the Bering Sea.
+Pentagon spokesman Captain Jeff Davis said it was the first time the United States had observed Chinese Navy ships in the Bering Sea.

 "We respect the freedom of all nations to operate military vessels in international waters in accordance with international law," Davis said.